optakt/optakt.github.io/content/flare/consensus.md

 Aleph uses transitive properties of the underlying DAG.
 Each unit has a "DAG-round" that is defined by the maximum length of a downward chain starting from the current transaction, meaning getting as long as possible path of its ancestors.
 A unit with no parents has a DAG-round of `0`, otherwise it has a DAG-round equal to the maximum of DAG-rounds of its parents plus `1`.
-Evey node should create one unit in every round, and it should do so after learning a large portion (at least `2f+1`) of units created in the previous round.
+Every node should create one unit in every round, and it should do so after learning a large portion (at least `2f+1`) of units created in the previous round.

-Then the protocol is stated entirely through [combinatorial properties of this structure](https://cardinal-cryptography.github.io/AlephBFT/how_alephbgt_does_it.html)
+Then the protocol is stated entirely through [combinatorial properties of this structure](https://cardinal-cryptography.github.io/AlephBFT/how_alephbft_does_it.html)
 Each of the nodes votes on the units it sees and decisions on accepting it or not are binary.

 In a network running Aleph protocol, where a steady inflow of transactions is assumed, the communication complexity achieved is `O(N² logN)`.